SimonKmr/WI-CaCs/NiKl_Unit6.md

 ## Metavoicing

-- Affordance of meta-voicing = ongoing knowledge conversationn by reacting online to others presence, profiles content and activites
+- Affordance of meta-voicing = ongoing knowledge conversation by reacting online to others presence, profiles content and activites
 - adding metaknowledge to opinion
 - Metavoicing-> possible through various technology capabilities
+- meta - not only voicing opinion and then adding additional information
 - forms: retweeting, voting posts (up- or down), commenting etc
 - helpful for decisions (see above forms, but also tagging)
 - rapid feedback